List of K Idioms:

 - Example: When the doctor’s office told me the first available appointment was five months later, I didn’t know whether to laugh or cry.

 knuckle down: to work very hard.

-- It’s final exam week so I’ve got to knuckle down and finally start studying.
+- Example: It’s final exam week so I’ve got to knuckle down and finally start studying.